quad-tree/my-react-svelte/README.md

 # This is a fork from create-svelte and a working example from react-svelte

 The idea is to have a working version on sveltekit and react components.
 Please refer to [`svelte-react`](https://github.com/jpinho/svelte-react); for the original example made on Svelte.
-This repo is just a working version usinf svelte-kit.
+This repo is just a working version using svelte-kit.

 from svelte-kit: